 1) What does the map::empty function do in C++?

-No, the map::empty function is marked as noexcept in C++11 and later.
-It means that it guarantees not to throw exceptions under any circumstances.
-It ensures safe and predictable behavior during execution.
+No, the map::empty method is designated as noexcept in C++11 and beyond.
+This signifies that it promises not to generate exceptions in any situation, ensuring reliable and consistent behavior throughout program execution.

-4) Does the empty function modify the map in any way?
+4) Does the empty function alter the map in any manner?